Spousal Support & Alimony Lawyers in Woburn, MA

 - More than 15 but less than 20 years: Up to 80%.

-- 20 years or more: The court may award alimony indefinitely.
+- 20 years or more: The court may order indefinite alimony.

-The clock starts from the date of marriage to the date of service of the divorce complaint.
+The relevant timeline starts from the date of marriage to the date the divorce complaint was served.

-Spouses can reach their own alimony agreement as part of a broader divorce settlement.
-When both parties are willing to negotiate in good faith, out-of-court solutions such as mediation can help avoid litigation while providing legally binding outcomes.
+Spouses can develop their own alimony agreement as part of a larger divorce settlement.
+If both parties negotiate in good faith, mediation helps resolve disputes and leads to legally binding decisions while avoiding court.

 How Alimony Is Determined in Massachusetts

-Unlike child support, Massachusetts has no fixed formula for calculating alimony.
-Instead, the court considers several factors when deciding whether alimony should be awarded and in what amount, including:
+Unlike child support, Massachusetts law does not use a fixed formula to calculate alimony.
+Instead, the court reviews several factors before awarding alimony and setting the amount, including:

 - The length of the marriage